 This motor is similar to the GR-WM1 that we also stock, though with a slightly more powerful motor and a higher gearbox reduction ratio.

 Major dimensions for the motor are illustrated below.
-Construction details and operating specifications are available under the technical details tab.
+Scroll down to 'Technical Details' for construction details and operating specifications.

 |Size:||The gearbox body has dimensions of 58 x 58 x 37mm excluding the output shaft|

 The motor is a maximum of 37.5mm in diameter by 71mm long (without either lead option fitted)